oracle/fmw-kubernetes/docs-source/content/idm-products/oig/create-oig-domains/create-oig-domains-wdt.md

 1. Review the [domain-on-pv](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-on-pv/) documentation.
 1. Ensure that the database is up and running.
 RCU Schemas are created and patched.

+**Note**: In this section a domain creation image is built using the supplied model files and then that image is used for domain creation.
+You will need your own container registry to upload the domain image to.
+Having your own container repository is a prerequisite before creating an OIG domain with WDT models.
+If you don't have your own container registry, you can instead load the image on each node in the cluster.
+This documentation does not explain how to either create your own container registry or how to load the image onto each node.
+Consult your vendor specific documentation for more information.

 ### Working with WDT Model Files

 The code repository (`$WORKDIR`) contains different WDT model files to create an OIG domain.
 The following table defines these files: